denzeysenpai/svelte5-spa-preset-1/README.md

 A **Svelte 5 template** with a built-in **SPA router** and a **responsive header/navbar**.
 This preset is designed to help developers who face **routing issues when deploying Svelte apps on IIS**.

 ## 🚀 Why Use This Template?
-When deploying a **SvelteKit** project on **IIS**, routing often breaks because IIS does not handle client-side routing properly.
+When deploying a normal **SvelteKit** project that uses the standard svelte filesystem-based routing on **IIS**, routing often breaks because IIS does not handle client-side routing properly.
 This template provides a simple **SPA (Single Page Application) routing solution**, ensuring smooth navigation without server-side configuration headaches.

 ## ✨ Features
 - **Pre-configured SPA Router** → Works seamlessly with IIS